Religion Major (B.A.)

 Is This Program for Me?

-- who wish to learn more about many religions including Islam, Judaism, and Buddhism,
+- To learn more about other religions such as Judaism, Islam, Hinduism, and Buddhism.

-- looking to discover ways to serve God and neighbor.
+- To explore their own faith and discover new ways to serve God and neighbor.

 What Makes Us Different?